andymckay/django-google-fonts/README.md

 [^1]: Font's like `IBM Plex Sans` have more capital letters than just the first letter.

-If you are unsure you can get at the fonts easily, for example:
+If you are unsure you can get at the fonts programatically, for example:

 ```python
 >>> from django.apps import apps